-This is textured vegetable protein (TVP) which are soya chunks you buy dried in packets (also known as soya curls or soya crumbles).
+This is textured vegetable protein (TVP) (affiliate link) which are soya chunks you buy dried in packets (also known as soya curls or soya crumbles).
 Easy to store and a brilliant meat substitute.
 Available in healthfood stores and some supermarkets.

 Classic sub sandwich made from curls of ‘meat’ (soya chunks).
 This is a meatfree ‘fast’ food treat you can indulge in with things like vegan mayonnaise.

 This salad satisfies our Asian cooking cravings, made with so many delicious vegetables and herbs.